FDW-HK/euclidean-decomposition/docs/notes.md

 </div>

-## 146 structural parallels to physics, astronomy, computation and other sciences in arithmetic.
+## 146 structural parallels to physics, astronomy, computation, and other sciences in arithmetic.
 <object
   data="notes/146_Structural_Parallels_to_Physics_Astronomy_Computation_and_other_Sciences_in_Arithmetic.pdf"
   type="application/pdf"